PhD, PEng, FEIC, FCSME, FASME

 Professor, Mechanical Engineering

-Canada Research Chair in Thermofluidics for Clean Energy
+Canada Research Chair (Tier 1) in Clean Energy

 Research group: Thermofluids for Energy and Advanced Materials (TEAM) Laboratory

-Multiphase flow through porous media; microfluidics; thermofluids; clean energy applications; polymer electrolyte membrane fuel cells (PEMFCs); PEM electrolyzers, microfluidic fuel cells; carbon sequestration.
+Multiphase flow through porous media; thermofluids; clean energy applications; polymer electrolyte membrane (PEM) fuel cells; PEM water electrolyzers; carbon dioxide electrolyzers; solid-state batteries; regenerative medicine.